daattali/beautiful-jekyll/resources_pages/terminology.md

   * in both fields, we talk about the [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff), which is related to the tradeoff between overfitting and underfitting.

 #### `parameter` and `parametric`
-  * in statistics, `parameter` is used to describe probability distributions, like "the Beta distribution has a shape parameter and a scale parameter".
+  * in statistics, `parameter` is used to describe probability distributions, like "the gamma distribution has a shape parameter and a scale parameter".
 Thus, a `parametric model` is a model using a parametric probability distribution.
   * in ML, `parameter` refers to the components (usually numbers) that are getting learned in a system.
 A `parametric model` has a fixed number of parameters that is independent of the number of training examples, and typically doesn't require the training examples to be stored in order to make predictions.
 An example would be linear regression, which involves one parameter per feature plus one more intercept parameter.
 On the other hand, [k-nearest neighbours](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) (KNN) would be an example of a nonparametric model as we don't "distill" the training data into a fixed set of parameters.
 Another way to think about this is that, with KNN, the complexity of the model grows with the amount of training data.
   * the differences above can cause confusion.
 For example, a statistician might say a linear [support vector machine](https://en.wikipedia.org/wiki/Support_vector_machine) (SVM) is not a parametric classifier because it is not based on an underlying probabilistic model.
 And yet, in ML, a linear SVM is parametric because we're learning one parameter per dimension (in the primal formulation) to represent a linear boundary, and thus the number of parameters is fixed.